georgemaret/EncryDecry/README.md

 Hi all,

-This repo is at its beginning state
+This repo is at its beginning state.
-I am developing an Encryptor and Decryptor to learn and understand the principal of Cryptography thank you for visiting!
+I am developing an Encryptor and Decryptor to learn and understand the principal of Cryptography. thank you for visiting!